What is sticky eye?

 If your baby's eye is very watery and there is some discharge, it's probably a blocked tear duct.
-Also known as 'sticky eye', this condition usually gets better by itself, but it's still wise to check with your doctor.
+This is also known as 'sticky eye'.
+This condition usually gets better by itself, but it's still wise to check with your doctor.
+There are things you can do to help it get better and avoid infection.

 About 1 in 20 babies is born with tear ducts that are too narrow or blocked completely.
+Sometimes the tear duct (tube) is blocked by a plug of mucus or cells that developed before the baby was born.
 This means their tears can't drain away and their eyes are wet all the time.

 Is it sticky eye?